vibbits/gentle-hands-on-python/src/08_Files.md

 ```
 :::

 You may've guessed based on the extension that this is tabular data in "comma-separated values (CSV)" format.
 If not, then you can tell by the structure of the data we've read.
-Let us look at the data in more detail using a Jupyter Lab feature.
-Open the datafile with _CSVTable_.

 The [HadCRUT](https://www.metoffice.gov.uk/hadobs/hadcrut5/) website describes what we're looking at.
 Column,